yoeriboven/qbixxassignment/docs/TestAssigment.md

 **Frontend Assignment**

 **As an** Admin
-**I want** the backoffice and client view to be visually appealing and userfriendly
+**I want** the backoffice and client view to be visually appealing and user-friendly
 **So that** I can easily make use of the features without any frustrations

 <ins>Description</ins>
 Currently the backoffice and client view are visually as simple as can be.
-Also there is not really paid any attention in particular to user friendliness.
+Also, there is not really paid any attention in particular to user-friendliness.
 We would like to introduce this so that the product is easy and nice to work with.

 <ins>Specifications</ins>
 - Edit page
-  - Because we need to set fields for all lanugages, we'll need a separate tab for each lanugage
+  - Because we need to set fields for all languages, we'll need a separate tab for each language
   - Changing between the tabs should not refresh the page, only the content should be changed
-  - Available types should be shown in a drop down, and they should be searchable
+  - Available types should be shown in a drop-down, and they should be searchable
 - Show page
-  - Changing between lanugages should not refresh the page
+  - Changing between languages should not refresh the page
-  - Each type of the items shold have a different design
+  - Each type of the items should have a different design
 - Make the backoffice and client view visually appealing and easy to work with (keep UX and Usability in mind).
   - Make use of the following:
     - Tailwind CSS